 I came up with this recipe for Five Onion Soup with Garlic Croutons when I wanted to make a soup for our Sunday night dinner’s first course and only had one of each kind of onion.
 Laziness is the mother of invention.
-This is a great first course soup or it could be served with a sexy grilled cheese sandwich to make a complete meal for lunch or light supper.
-It has a lovely taste and mouth feel, creamy and delightful, and with no cream at all.
+This is a great first-course soup or it could be served with a sexy grilled cheese sandwich to make a complete meal for lunch or light supper.
+It has a lovely taste and mouthfeel, creamy and delightful, and with no cream at all.

 Varieties of onions don’t have that much difference in flavors once cooked.
 Sure, there are sweet onions, good old yellow onion, red onions, white onions, but honestly, once cooked into a dish…they all kind of blend.

-Unless of course you are an onion connoisseur, then you might be able to tell the difference.
+Unless of course, you are an onion connoisseur, then you might be able to tell the difference.

-But raw…more difference present themselves.
+But raw…more difference presents themselves.
 Red onions are milder, sweet onions, as you might suspect, are a bit milder, and sweeter.
 White onions are more acidic = harsher.
 And yellow onion, my choice for daily cooking, has a nice earthy flavor with just a hint of heat and acidity.
 But once cooked, they are not all that different.
 So when making this recipe, don’t stress over the onion.
 Just put in, proportionately, the right amount of onion to the rest of the ingredients.

-Leeks on the other hand, have a distinctive flavor, so please don’t omit them.
+Leeks, on the other hand, have a distinctive flavor, so please don’t omit them.
 Leeks lend a very mild onion flavor.
 Widely used in Europe, they are now finding their place in American cuisine.

 Leeks should be trimmed and cleaned before you use them.
 As they grow dirt can become lodged between their thin layers.
 The dark green part is tough, and while good for stocks, it doesn’t have the delicate flavor and texture of the white bulb or the tender light green part just above the bulb.